How do I know if my project is ready for a line edit?

 What should I do before submitting my work for a line edit?

-Please ensure that you work has been put through a spellchecker and you have read through it for any glaring grammar mistakes.
+Please ensure that your work has been put through a spellchecker and you have read through it for any glaring grammar mistakes.

 How should I submit my work for a line edit?

-A Google Doc is the preferred means, as you will be able to interact back and forth regarding questions and suggestions.
+Google Docs is the preferred means, as you will be able to interact back and forth regarding questions and suggestions.
 However, files may also be accepted as .odt, .odf, .doc, and .docx.

 If you have another format, contact R. M. Scheller to see if it can be accepted.